D-J-Harris/d-j-harris.github.io/_posts/2020-04-10-getting_the_ball_rolling.md

 + Dependencies - I will include instructions for how an environment should be set up
 + Training Scripts - I will include scripts using which models can be trained and fit
-+ Evaluation Scripts - I will include scripts using which experiments can be run and evaluated
++ Evaluation Scripts - I will include scripts using which experiments can be run
 + Pretrained Models - I will provide free access to pretrained model weights
 + Results - I will clearly outline results, and include scripts to reproduce these